 - South Portland ME

-Maine State Law provides for a variety of court ordered involuntary assessment, commitment, and treatment solutions for substance abuse and mental health disorders on both an inpatient and outpatient basis.
+Maine Law for court ordered drug rehab and involuntary assessment, commitment, and treatment for mental health disorders on both an inpatient and outpatient basis.
 Blue Paper Maine is an example of an order to initiate an involuntary mental health assessment in the State of Maine.

 Blue Paper Maine